 How to Use Turmeric for Ulcerative Colitis

 When treating gut and intestinal inflammation, you’ll get enough curcumin in your diet.
 Adding more turmeric powder to your meals is not ideal for treating UC.
-Since its curcuminoid content is only 3.14% on average.
+Since its curcuminoid content is only 3.14 percent on average.
 An encapsulated turmeric dietary supplement is the most promising treatment so far.
 It likely will only be effective if it contains piperine in the form of BioPerine.
-Best-rated turmeric brands also include AstraGin, a component that increases the absorption of turmeric by 90%.
+Best-rated turmeric brands also include AstraGin, a component that increases the absorption of turmeric by 90 percent.
 As a bonus, AstraGin has proven supporters of gut health, especially for those with IBD.

 Lately, there has been growing curiosity about turmeric’s possible benefits for treating irritable bowel diseases, i.e., ulcerative colitis.

 There is opinionated information on using turmeric for UC.
 Nevertheless, individuals should consume it orally in capsule form or add it to their daily food.
 It is also feasible to make a tea or infusion with it.
 It is important to note that individual reactions to turmeric may differ, so it is essential to talk with a healthcare provider if you consider using it for UC.